 1.General Goals

 A lightweight system for UWA staff without a parking permit to request a parking space reservation.
 The proposed system should provide the ability for both parties to update/cancel the bookings based on a set of rules.
 The system should allow Unipark staff to confirm booking requests and the system should also notify the customers about whether the request is approved or not.
-According to the booking information, an A3 Reservation PDF will be printed out on the close of the day for Unipark staff to display at the parking space.
+According to the booking information, an A3 Reservation PDF will be printed out at the start of the day for Unipark staff to display at the parking space.

 2.Current System

 The current booking system simply uses Excel spreadsheets to record the booking information, and there is no viable online system for customers to view all available parking spaces.
 Customers have to call the UniPark department to make a reservation, which is very inefficient and labor-intensive.
-However, it does have some features that our client still want to maintain---the reserved bays should be color coded as ‘yellow’, and there should be a 15-minute gap marked with ‘green’ between each booking.
+However, it does have some features that our client still want to maintain: the reserved bays should be color coded as ‘yellow’, and there should be a 15-minute gap marked with ‘green’ between each booking.

 3. Proposed System